-A stamp represents payment for the delivery of a letter or a package.
-The first postage stamp in the United States was issued on July 1, 1847.
+The United States issued its first postage stamp on July 1, 1847.
 At that time, stamps were not required.
 A letter could be mailed without a stamp and delivery paid for by the recipient.
 In 1855, the postage stamp became mandatory.

 Philately is the study of stamps and postal history.
 Stamps often have a fascinating history.
 Everything from the inspiration and the artist to the postal rate in a given year affects the value of a stamp.
 Collectors look at quality and rarity as well.

-HOW TO OBSERVE
+HOW TO OBSERVE US POSTAGE STAMP DAY

 Within our research, we were unable to identify the creator of National U.S. Postage Stamp Day.